Always refer to the MLA Manual for authorized examples of citations.

 Some of the citations in this guide are taken from the MLA Manual; others are recommendations from IRSC librarians.

 Always ask your instructor for specific directions pertaining to your assignment.

 A copy of this manual is available in all IRSC campus libraries.

-The standard citation style guide for the humanities, especially languages and literature, is the MLA Handbook for Writers of Research Paper, 7th edition, 2010.
-The American Modern Language Association (MLA) publishes the manual and we commonly refer to it as the "MLA Manual".
+The standard citation style guide for the humanities, especially languages and literature, is the MLA Handbook for Writers of Research Papers, 7th edition, 2010.
+The American Modern Language Association (MLA) publishes the manual.
+It is commonly referred to it as the "MLA Manual".